Trade Balance in Israel

 Get a sample report showing our regional, country and commodities data and analysis.

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The Bank of Israel’s Composite State of the Economy Index grew 0.16% in month-on-month seasonally-adjusted terms in November, which was above October's 0.13% increase.
+The Bank of Israel’s Composite State of the Economy Index grew 0.05% in month-on-month seasonally-adjusted terms in December, which was a deterioration from November's 0.09% increase.

 The Bank Hapoalim/IPLMA Manufacturing Purchasing Managers’ Index (PMI) came in at 56.9 in December, up notably from November's 49.0.

 Inflation came in at 5.3% in December, unchanged from November’s figure but well above the Central Bank’s 1.0–3.0% target range.

 January 2, 2023

 At its 2 January meeting, the Bank of Israel (BoI) raised the policy rate from 3.25% to 3.75%.
 The decision to hike was once again driven by a desire to dampen broad-based price pressures; both inflation and core inflation moved further above the Central Bank’s 1.0–3.0% target range in November.